lisajamhoury/olos-template/README.md

 ## Running

-For building and deploying the base project, on the console run this command.
+For building and deploying the base project, run this command.

 ```bash
 npm start